Looking to the Stars of Australian Aboriginal Astronomy

 - Kitora Tomb Star Chart is Declared the Oldest in the World

-The Emu and the Saucepan
+The Emu and the Saucepan – Key Points of Focus in Australian Aboriginal Astronomy

 One of the most common of these shared stories is the ‘Emu in the Sky’.
-This constellation can be described in Western astronomical terms as such: the head of the Emu is the Coalsack nebula, which is located next to Crux (a constellation also known as the Southern Cross), whilst its neck, body and legs are formed from the dust trails stretching across the Milky Way until the constellation of Scorpius.
+This constellation can be described in Western astronomical terms as such: the head of the Emu is the Coalsack nebula, which is located next to Crux (a constellation also known as the Southern Cross), while its neck, body, and legs are formed from the dust trails stretching across the Milky Way until the constellation of Scorpius.

 The Coalsack nebula. ( ESO/S. Brunier /CC BY 4.0 )